Perfecto-Quantum/Quantum-Starter-Kit/DOC/stepByStepIntelliJ.md

 **perfecto.capabilities.password**=*Your Perfecto Password*

-**Step 4 - Verfiay the Feature and Test files** Feature file is a collection of scenarios (tests), this first example show how to open broswer and looks for diffrent string in google.
+**Step 4 - Verfiy the Feature and Test files**
+Feature file is a collection of scenarios (tests), this first example show how to open browser and looks for different string in google.
 ![scenario](image/1scenario.png)

 Quantum execution is based on testNG, before the execution lets check the testNG.xml file Goto > src > main > resources > config > testng_web.xml
 ![testNG](image/tngxml.png)

-The file you sould see:
+The file you should see:

 ![test](image/test.png)
 In the xml <test> define on device , in this case it will execute on any Galaxy device